Grout dusty

 Cleaning

-The answer to 'grout dusty' is that dusty grout is a common issue caused by a buildup of dirt, debris, and grime.
-This can happen over time as the grout pores become clogged, allowing dust and particles to accumulate.
-Symptoms include a dull, discolored appearance and a rough, uneven texture to the grout.
+The answer to 'grout dusty' is that dusty grout is a common issue caused by a buildup of dirt, debris, and grime in the porous grout lines.
+This can happen over time as the grout becomes worn and absorbs more dirt and moisture.
+Symptoms include a hazy, discolored appearance and a gritty feel to the grout.

 Step-by-Step Guide